 Attention Deficit Disorder (ADD/ADHD)

-Students, faculty or staff diagnosed with or suspect they may have Attention Deficit Disorder (ADD/ADHD) who are registering with the Office of Disability Services will need to to provide information/documentation of their disability in order to help determine what accommodations and services are needed.
+Students, faculty or staff who are registering with the Office of Disability Services and who suspect they may have Attention Deficit Disorder (ADD/ADHD), will need to to provide information/documentation of their disability in order to help determine what accommodations and services are needed.
 Please share these guidelines with your physician, psychiatrist or psychologist.

 In order for information/documentation to be complete, each of the following items must be included in the documentation report: